Modernising The Mainframe: Open Source And Trends

-Rather than requiring IT teams to acquire and retain specialised skills, IBM and other independent software vendors in the mainframe ecosystem, have been modernising tools and processes as part of an effort to make mainframes running z/OS function more like any other platform an IT organisation may deploy.
+Rather than requiring IT teams to acquire and retain specialized skills, IBM and other independent software vendors in the mainframe ecosystem, have been modernizing tools and processes as part of an effort to make mainframes running z/OS function more like any other platform an IT organization may deploy.

-Announcements like this renewed support for Zowe reinforce how important communities (such as mainframe developers) are becoming for the wider open source movement.
-With major industry giants like Google now lining up to help facilitate more open source projects and corporate leaders bootstrapping great new ideas the entire open source community is not just becoming normalised, it is being championed.
+Announcements like this renewed support for Zowe reinforce how important communities (such as mainframe developers) are becoming for the wider open-source movement.
+With major industry giants like Google now lining up to help facilitate more open source projects and corporate leaders bootstrapping great new ideas, the entire open source community is not just becoming normalized, it is being championed.